kutayyegul/assignment/README.md

 **UI TEST**

-For the UI suites, Both form is tested in Robot Framework.
+For the UI suites, Both forms are tested in Robot Framework.
 For Selenium Python side, I choose to remove the case for standard form and the form with captcha case is remained.

-In both framework, there is a title verification after the URL loaded.
+In both frameworks, there is a title verification after the URL loaded.
 Then name fields and message fields are filled.
 For the captcha case, Captcha operation is calculated by `eval` function then result is filled the captcha area.
 After that, form is submitted and checking for success message on the page.